-Fair Housing Goal Impediments to Fair Housing Choice/ Contributing Factors Recommended Actions Promote affordable homeownership and rental opportunities in areas with lower poverty Moderate to high levels of segregation Inequitable access to proficient schools and labor market engagement Insufficient affordable housing in a range of unit sizes Discriminatory patterns in Lending Continue to promote homeownership and affordable rental opportunities in high opportunity areas with the use of CDBG and HOME funds.
-Over the next five (5) years: Rome: Assist 5 households with homeowner rehabilitation, down payment assistance or credit counseling Utica: 100 Rental units constructed 100 Rental units rehabilitated 25 Homeowner Housing Added 50 Homeowner Housing Rehabilitated Promote Community Development activities in areas with higher rates of poverty Moderate to high levels of segregation Inequitable access to proficient schools and labor market engagement Continue to promote economic development, public facilities, and infrastructure improvements with CDBG funds in low to moderate income neighborhoods or to benefit LMI households.
-Over the next five (5) years: Rome: Benefit 5,000 households with improved access to infrastructure and public facilities Assist 2 businesses with economic development activities Utica: Benefit 15,000 households with improved access to infrastructure and public facilities Assist 30 businesses with economic development activities Promote community and service provider knowledge of ADA laws Insufficient accessible affordable housing Rome and Utica: Increase outreach and education for housing providers in the Cities, focusing on legal requirements concerning reasonable accommodation, in coordination with local disability advocate organizations.
+Fair Housing Goal Impediments to Fair Housing Choice/ Contributing Factors Recommended Actions Promote affordable homeow nership and rental opportunities in areas with lower poverty Moderate to high levels of segregation Inequitable access to proficient schools and labor market engagement Insufficient affordable housing in a Continue to promote homeownership and affordable rental opportunities in high opportunity areas with the use of CDBG and HOME funds.
+Over the next five (5) years: Rome: Assist 5 households with homeowner rehabilitation, down payment assistance or credit counseling range of unit sizes Utica: 100 Rental units constructed 100 Rental units rehabilitated 25 Homeowner Housing Added 50 Homeowner Housing Rehabilitated Promote Community Development activities in areas with higher rates of poverty Moderate to high levels of segregation Inequitable access to proficient schools and labor market engagement Continue to promote economic development, public facilities, and infrastructure improvements with CDBG funds in low to moderate income neighborhoods or to benefit LMI households.
+Over the next five (5) years: Rome: Benefit 5,000 households with improved access to infrastructure and public facilities Assist 2 businesses with economic development activities Continue to promote economic development through downtown revitalization and other methods.
+Utica: Benefit 15,000 households with improved access to infrastructure and public facilities Assist 30 businesses with economic development Promote community and service provider knowledge of ADA laws Insufficient accessible affordable housing activities Rome and Utica: Increase outreach and education for housing providers in the Cities, focusing on legal requirements concerning reasonable accommodation, in coordination with local disability advocate organizations.
 Record activities annually.
-Increase outreach and education for housing providers in the Cities Discriminatory patterns in Lending Lack of fair housing infrastructure Insufficient fair housing education Insufficient understanding of credit Rome and Utica: Continue to conduct fair housing outreach and education targeting rental tenants, providing an overview of fair housing laws and examples of discrimination that housing consumers may encounter in the rental housing market.
-Continue working with the State Attorney General and CNY Fair Housing to promote fair housing and process complaints Continue to promote education through website and online materials.
+Increase outreach and education for housing providers in the Cities Discriminatory patterns in Lending Lack of fair housing infrastructure Insufficient fair housing education Insufficient understanding of credit Rome and Utica: Continue to conduct fair housing outreach and education targeting rental tenants, providing an overview of fair housing laws and examples of discrimination that housing consumers may encour in the rental housing market.
+Continue working with the State Attorney General a CNY Fair Housing to promote fair housing and process complaints Continue to promote education through website and online materials.
 Provide fair housing materials in alternative languages.
 Record activities annually.